How to Deal With Conflict in Project Teams

 - Use Conflict Constructively: When managed correctly, conflict can lead to new learnings, innovative solutions, and increased team collaboration.
 Depending on the severity of the conflict, take a step back to analyze the various opinions of the team and the underlying source of conflict.
 Using the Collaborate/Problem Solve Conflict Management, encourage the team to brainstorm and work together to find a new solution.

 No matter how strong your team is, conflict will arise during project execution.
-From poor project setup to communication issues and scare resources, there are many ways to spark conflict and overcome this problem.
+From poor project setup to communication issues and scarce resources, there are many ways to spark conflict and overcome this problem.

 In her free time, she enjoys a challenging session at the gym, tucking into a good book, and walking the beautiful Galway coastline with her dog.